genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/event-handler-api.md

 This is the most basic definition of an async event handler.
 You can define an `AsyncEventHandler` by implementing the `AsyncEventHandler` interface, which is defined as:
 `interface AsyncEventHandler<I : Any, O : Outbound> : AsyncEventWorkflowProcessor<I, O>, EventHandler`

-The only mandatory method to implement in this interface case is:
+The only mandatory method to implement this in the interface is:

 | Name | Signature |
 |---|---|